weijiekoh/perpetualpowersoftau/0025_stefan_response/README.md

-See `stefan_attestation.txt` in this directory for Stefan's signed attestation.
+See `stefan_attestation.txt` in this directory for Stefan Deml's signed attestation.

 Hash of the [`challenge`](https://ppot.blob.core.windows.net/public/challenge_0025) file for verification: